 Italian Studies

 Italian Studies is an interdisciplinary program in the language, literature, history, theatre, music, and art of Italy.
 Italian Studies coordinates the resources of the Departments of History, Linguistics, Literature, Music, Political Science, Theatre and Dance, and Visual Arts, and offers students the opportunity to design a major, leading to a B.A., around the course offerings of these seven departments.
-Students in Italian Studies are encouraged to make an appointment with the Study Abroad Office in order to take advantage of opportunities to study in Italy through the University of California Education Abroad Program (UCEAP) and the Opportunities Abroad Program (OAP).
-Study Abroad credits may be petitioned for credit and transferred back to UC San Diego.
+Students in Italian Studies are encouraged to meet with the Study Abroad Office in order to take advantage of opportunities to study in Italy through the University of California Education Abroad Program (UCEAP) and the Opportunities Abroad Program (OAP).
+Study Abroad credits may be petitioned for credit and transferred back to UC San Diego: Instructions on How to Petition Courses.

 UC San Diego undergraduate students: Please use the Virtual Advising Center (VAC) for all advising questions.
 Use the "Meet with Advisor" page to schedule an appointment with an academic advisor.